Thru-Echoes/thru-echoes.github.com/about/index.md

   creditlink:
 ---

 My name is Oliver.
-I am a graduate researcher working with Dr. Wayne Getz in the Environmental Science, Policy, and Management department at UC Berkeley.
+I am a PhD researcher working with Dr. Wayne Getz in the Environmental Science, Policy, and Management department at UC Berkeley.
 I am interested in computational ecology and related projects.
 Specially, I am extremely passionate about enhancing accessibility through building software (primarily